457468656d/LainTwitterBot/README.md

 # LainTwitterBot
 A Twitter-Bot that posts AI generated images of Lain Iwakura from the anime "Serial Experiments Lain".
 Every day an image will be posted from a directory.
-The images are posted on https://twitter.com/AI_LainBot.
+Currently offline...

 Used libraries:
 * [Quartz.NET](https://github.com/quartznet/quartznet) (For scheduled posting)